ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 # Run a .Net Echo Bot as a systemd service on Ubuntu WSL
-*Authored by Oliver Smith (oliver.smith@canonical.com)*
+*Authored by Oliver Smith ([oliver.smith@canonical.com](mailto:oliver.smith@canonical.com))*

-.Net is an open source development platform from Microsoft that enables developers to build multi-platform applications from a single codebase.
+.Net is an open-source development platform from Microsoft that enables developers to build multi-platform applications from a single codebase.

 In this tutorial we demonstrate how easy it is to start working with .Net on Ubuntu WSL by creating a simple chatbot accessible from your Windows host.
-We also take advantage of WSL’s new systemd support to run our bot as a systemd service for easier deployment.
+We also take advantage of WSL's new systemd support to run our bot as a systemd service for easier deployment.

 ## Requirements